Iryna Blokhina

 Iryna Olehivna Blokhina (Ірина Олегівна Блохіна, born January 15, 1983, in Kyiv, Ukrainian SSR, USSR) is a Ukrainian athlete, singer, and TV host.

-Director of the Legendary Deriugina School.

-Vice-President of Ukrainian Gymnastics Federation.
-She is rhythmic gymnastics, National Olympic team coach as well as choreographer.

-For over 20 years her body of work for the Ukrainian National Team has created an immense body of work for the popularization of the sport including introducing Gala into the competition program, introducing championship song and slogan.
+She is a director of the Kyiv Deriugina School and a vice-President of the Ukrainian Gymnastics Federation.
+Blokhina is a team coach and choreographer of the Ukrainian rhythmic gymnastics Olympic team.

 Biography

-She was born on January 15, 1983, in Kyiv to a family of well-known Ukrainian sportsmen.
-Her father is famous football player and coach Oleh Blokhin.
+She was born on January 15, 1983, in Kyiv to a family of well-known Ukrainian (Soviet) and Kyivan sportspeople.
+Her father is a Soviet highly decorated football player and coach Oleh Blokhin.
 Her mother is Irina Deriugina, multiple World and European champion and medalist in rhythmic gymnastics.

-In 1990 she moved to Athens, Greece with her father when he became coach of famous Greek football club Olympiakos.
+In 1990, she moved to Athens, Greece, with her father when he became the coach of one of the leading Greek football clubs, Olympiacos F.C..
 She studied at St. Lawrence College.

-In 1998 she started choreographing Gala for the National Team of Ukraine.
+In 1998, she started choreographing Gala for the National Team of Ukraine.

-In 2000 she studied music, theatre and film production in Los Angeles, United States.
+In 2000, she studied music, theatre, and film production in Los Angeles, United States.
 When she lived in the US, she had some episodic roles in films and television: Click, Two and a Half Men and Thank You.

-In 2003 for the first time in history her “Moulin Rouge” choreography with Anna Bessonova, Natalia Godunko and Tamara Yerofeyeva was performed at the World Championships in Budapest.
+In 2003, for the first time in history, her “Moulin Rouge” choreography, featuring Anna Bessonova, Natalia Godunko, and Tamara Yerofeeva, was performed at the World Championships in Budapest.
 She was the first to introduce Gala into the competition program.
-Many years later thanks to her efforts it became a mandatory part of every competition.
-She has been choreographing, directing and producing the Deriugina Cup Gala show for over 20 years today.
+Many years later, thanks to her efforts, it became a mandatory part of every competition.
+She has been choreographing, directing, and producing the Deriugina Cup Gala show for over 20 years.

-In 2011 she moved back to Kyiv, Ukraine to become an official coach with the National Olympic Team of Ukraine in rhythmic gymnastics as well as the coach of the Deriugina School.
+In 2011, she moved back to Kyiv, Ukraine, to become an official coach with the National Olympic Team of Ukraine in rhythmic gymnastics as well as the coach of the Deriugina School.
 She made her debut as a coach at the 2011 World Championships in Montpellier, France.